 ACCESS TO HEALTHCARE

 A key to a productive society is a healthy one.
 People need access to affordable healthcare options in order to contribute to our economy and communities.
 Access comes in many different forms.
-As a State Representative Tom has fought to expand Medicaid in Kansas, which would help provide insurance to more than 100,000 Kansans, while bringing in more than $700 million in new funding from the Federal Government.
+Tom has fought as the Vice-Chair of the Insurance Committee to create a regulatory environment that both ensures high-quality insurance products in the state, while keeping premiums below the national average.
+Tom has worked to expand Medicaid in Kansas, which would help provide insurance to more than 100,000 Kansans, while bringing in more than $700 million in new funding from the Federal Government.
 That funding would help add more than 1,300 new jobs and significantly reduce local hospital write-offs that are passed onto those with insurance as higher medical services cost.
-Tom has also fought as a member of the Insurance Committee to create a regulatory environment that both ensures high quality insurance products in the state, while keeping premiums below the national average.

 Criminal justice reform is about protecting the rights all of Kansans.
 Tom has worked to reform the justice system to ensure all people are treated fairly and that the system is focused on rehabilitation.
 We need to focus on how we keep people out of prison and keep them productive members of society.
 How can we keep them as "tax-payers" instead of "tax spenders."
 Kansas has some of the strictest sentencing guidelines in the United States.
 The number one reason people go to prison in Kansas is over technical violations of probation terms.
 This means they did not commit a new crime, but failed to adhere to requirement of probation, such as missing an appointment or losing a job.
 By forcing a non-violent offender to automatically go to prison for 3-6 months for a technical violation can put them on a path they cannot recover from.
 We need to end civil asset forfeiture.
 We must require a conviction to for government to keep seized assets.
 This is protecting the fundamental right of property ownership.
 This issue transcends party lines and often brings together the most conservative and most progressive people.